zijianhuang/TraceHub/README.md

 # TraceHub

+TraceHub Service optionally accompanied with MVC Web UI or Slim Web UI is to provide centralized logging for Web and service applications through extending System.Diagnostics of .NET Framework.

-This project delivers TraceHub, TraceHubSlim, HubTraceListener and TraceHub Console out of the box.
+This project delivers TraceHub MVC, TraceHub Slim, HubTraceListener and TraceHub Console out of the box.

 **Key features**